Author: Dr. Jean-Paul Rodrigue

 The growth of the service sector, particularly their share of the GDP, involves economic activities that are more difficult to trade.
 Due to rising living standards, countries are consuming a growing share of their manufacturing output, although this is not taking place uniformly.
 As a result, the commercial geography is influenced by the market size, the consumption level of an economy (often measured in GDP per capita), but also by the growth potential of different regions of the world.
 However, national GDP figures do not reveal well regional distributions, particularly the prominence of a few large metropolitan areas.

 At the global level, the bulk of the consumption occurs in a limited number of countries, with the G7 countries alone accounting for two-thirds of the global Gross Domestic Product.
 Economic growth taking place in East and Southeast Asia has been one of the most significant forces shaping changes in the contemporary commercial environment through the multiplying effects of increasing domestic consumption and expanded trade.
 The commodification of the economy has led to significant growth in retail and wholesale and the associated movements of freight.
 As wages increase across the world, wage differences and the derived comparative advantages are less significant, implying that cheap labor becomes less relevant for competitiveness.
-While technical advances have benefited transportation, they are also conferring a growing level of automation to production.
+While technical advances have benefited transportation, they also confer a growing automation level to production.
 This implies that locational decisions for production will tend to be more market servicing based than factors of production based.

 3. Transportation and Competitiveness